Healing through personal self-expression

 Who can benefit from art therapy?

-Anyone can benefit from Art Therapy.
-Art is a form of communication that has no age, no gender, no race, and no boundaries, and may achieve beneficial results from the therapeutic nature of creative expression.
+Anyone can benefit from Art Therapy!
+Art is a form of personal communication that is cross cultures, ages, abilities, genders, belief systems, sexualities, races and has no boundaries.
+Many people achieve beneficial results from the therapeutic nature of creative expression and uncovering.

 Do I need any experience with art?
 What if I’m not very good at drawing?

-No experience is necessary.
-The focus of art therapy is not on the quality or artistic merit of the work you create, but rather on being able to freely express what you’re feeling or experiencing using art as the tool.
+No experience is necessary, and you don’t need to be “good at art”.
+Everyone has intrinsic creativity built into their brain.
+There are many creative ways to process your thoughts and feelings.
+These can include crafts, watercolor, playing with clay, writing, storytelling, collage, and more.
+The focus of art therapy is not on the quality or artistic merit of the work you create, but rather on being able to freely express what you’re feeling or experiencing using art as the tool and identifying what it means to you.

 Does the therapist interpret my art?

-Your art is an expression of your personal thoughts and feelings and is therefore not interpreted.
+Your art is an expression of your personal thoughts and feelings and is therefore not “interpreted” by anyone else but you.
 Guided by the therapist’s expertise and experience, together you can figure out what your art means to you.
 The therapist may also point out themes and patterns that emerge through your art.
 However, it may not be just the finished product that has therapeutic value, but also the process of making the art as well.

 How do I know if art therapy is right for me?

 Anyone can benefit from art therapy, but only you can decide if art therapy is right for you.
-If you feel you would like counseling but not art therapy, those services can be provided as well.
-Art therapists are professionals who are professionally trained in both art and traditional talk therapy.
+The only way to know is give it a try.
+If you feel you would like more traditional counseling and not art therapy, those services can be provided as well.